bernierayxu/guide/README.md

 `password`

 ##Requirements
-System Environment: Java, JDBC MYSQL Connector, MYSQL.
+System Environment: Java, JDBC, MYSQL.
+(Don't run this app on your local machine)

 ##Structure
 If you want to run this on your machine, you have to modify the database connection settings in all connection related files.
 Detailed Structure:

-`/src/main/java`: is the source folder for all Servlets.
+`/src/main/java`: is the source folder for all Servlets (Very important).

 `/src/main/webapp`: contains all the jsp files (include index.jsp).